kaepek/calibration/README.md

 - Connect Teensy 4.0 #1 ground to pin 7 of KAEPEK-SBDLC-SMT#V2.4.0

-# Collecting ADC/Encoder data for calibration instructions.
+# Collecting ADC/Encoder data for calibration instructions

 Need two computers to collect clean data from this setup.
 One needs to be a laptop (computer #1) which is disconnected from everything, networking via wifi nessesary.